uecode/qpush-bundle/README.md

     			- { name: uecode_qpush.event_listener, event: my_queue_name.message, method: onMessage }
 ```

-The `method` used in the tag must be publicly available in your service and take one argument,
+The method listed in the tag must be publicly available in your service and should take a single argument,
 an instance of `Uecode\Bundle\QPushBundle\Event\MessageEvent`.

 ######Example